-Please note: While some of the experts in the series use Validately, their contribution is purely to help the UX research community, and is not an endorsement of Validately’s UX research platform.
+Please note: While some of the experts in the series use Validately, their contribution is purely to help the UX research community, and is not an endorsement of Validately’s User Testing platform.

-The first four parts of the series all come under the theme of ‘Making Research Work as a Company’, and here’s a little tease of the first four parts…
+The first five parts of the series all come under the theme of ‘Making Research Work as a Company’, and here’s a little tease of what’s to come…

 Stakeholder buy-in is one of the most commonly talked about challenges faced by UX researchers.
 It can also lead to other issues such as research and testing being deprioritized or lacking budget.
 When product teams demand faster design times, user testing is often skipped, or minimized.